 If your Mother’s Day celebration includes nougat fans, whip up a batch of this Strawberry Pistachio Nougat from chef and cookbook author Samir Nosrat.
 There’s also nougat history—the roots of the recipe go as far back as the 10th century in the Middle East.

-Nougat (U.S. pronunciation: NOO-got, French pronounciation NOO-gah) is a family of chewy confections made with sugar or honey, roasted nuts, whipped egg whites, and sometimes, chopped candied fruit (photo #7, below).
+Nougat (U.S. pronunciation: NOO-got, French pronunciation NOO-gah) is a family of chewy confections made with sugar or honey, roasted nuts, whipped egg whites, and sometimes, chopped candied fruit (photo #7, below).

-We saw one recipe where the nougat was cut layered onto a brownies between the cake and the frosting; and a recipe for Snickers Brownies that adds a layer of caramel as well.
+We saw one recipe where the nougat was cut and layered onto brownies between the cake and the frosting, and a recipe for Snickers Brownies that adds a layer of caramel as well.